What is BOSC?

 BOSC is an annual meeting organized by the Open Bioinformatics Foundation (OBF), a non-profit, volunteer-run group dedicated to promoting the practice and philosophy of Open Source software development and Open Science within the biological research community.

-This summer, BOSC will return as a Community of Special Interest (COSI) to the Intelligent Systems for Molecular Biology meeting (ISMB/ECCB) that will be held on July 21 – July 25 2019 in Basel, Switzerland.
-Over two full days, BOSC will include talks, poster sessions, birds-of-a-feather gatherings, and lots of opportunities for networking.
-BOSC will be followed by two days of collaborative working sessions at the OBF CollaborationFest.
+BOSC includes talks, poster sessions, birds-of-a-feather gatherings, and lots of opportunities for networking.
+It is followed by collaborative working sessions at the CollaborationFest.
 These events bring together software engineers, bioinformaticians, and researchers to collaborate and extend open source bioinformatics tools.

 BOSC participants come from a wide variety of research environments and backgrounds: